Interest Rate Calculator

 | 1 year | 5.00% | Daily | $513 | $10,513 |

-CDs are FDIC-insured up to $250,000 per depositor, making them one of the safest interest-bearing instruments available.
-Withdraw funds before the term ends and most banks charge an early withdrawal penalty — typically 60 to 150 days of interest.
+CDs are insured up to $250,000 per depositor per bank, which makes them one of the safest interest-bearing instruments available.
+The trade-off is liquidity: withdraw before the term ends and most banks charge an early withdrawal penalty, typically 60 to 150 days of interest.

 Example: Carlos buys a car.